Reviews: A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 A lead guitar and keyboard trade off shores up an extensive instrumental section.

-The pace slows down a bit with the semi ballad “Freedom Call”.
-The song begins its first verse quietly before a crisp sounding rhythm guitar gains a hold of the mix, gradually leading the way until a flowing chorus with a heavy and driving feel is obtained.
-“Freedom Call”, while far from bad, actually falls a bit flat and, as a result, would have stood out further if giving rise to a melody of a more noteworthy nature.
-Beautiful message here, though:
+The pace slows for the more tempered “Freedom Call”.
+The song begins its first verse quietly before a crisp rhythm guitar fades in, gradually leading the way until a flowing chorus with a heavy and driving feel is obtained.
+The only problem is that at just over six and a half minutes “Freedom Call” is a bit too long for its own good.
+Beautiful message, though:

 Fly forever with the wings of Light